Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Database
 DCSServerBot uses PostgreSQL to store all information that needs to be persistent.
 This consists of, but is not limited
-to: players, mission information, statistics and whatnot.
+to: players, mission information, statistics.
 DCSServerBot needs a fast database to do this.
 Install the latest available PostgreSQL version from the above-mentioned website.<br>

 > ⚠️ **Attention!**<br>
 > If using PostgreSQL remotely over unsecured networks, it is recommended to have SSL enabled.